ajustinjames/ajustinjames.com/README.md

 # ajustinjames.com

-Welcome to the repo for my personal website.
+Welcome to the repo for my personal website [ajustinjames.com](https://ajustinjames.com).
 This is a simple one page site built in React with Tailwind CSS.
 It is deployed with [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-react-application/).
 It hooks into this repo for rapid deployment.

 ## Getting Started with Create React App